IanLunn/Sequence/DOCUMENTATION.md

 - `true`: Use a pause button with the default CSS selector (`.sequence-pause`)
 - `false`: Don't use a pause button
-- CSS Selector: Use a pause button but change the default selector to something of your own liking.
+- class/ID selector: Use a pause button but change the default selector to a class/ID selector of you liking

 Note: the button must be added to the HTML manually.